danphillips-ca/danphillips-ca.github.io/all_collections/_thought/2022-03-06-time-capsule.md

 layout: single
 title:  "Time Capsule"
 date:   2022-03-06 00:00:00 -0300
-categories: journal
-tags: activity lesson-plan
 author: Dan Phillips
-excerpt: "We can save more than daylight when we Spring Ahead."
+excerpt: "A fun excercize I like doing every eyar.
+We can save more than daylight when we Spring Ahead."
 toc: true
 ---